 - 4 Disadvantages of having medium length hairstyle:

-Nowadays men care about their look as well as women do.
+Nowadays men care about their looks as well as women do.
 A hairstyle is a thing that can make you look perfect but if chosen not correctly on the contrary it can spoil the whole picture of your appearance.
 That’s why it is really necessary to pay attention to the hairstyle you want to wear.
 Medium hairstyles for men are getting popular each day.
 And the most amazing fact is that today all kinds of men’s medium hairstyles can be found.
-If one hairstyle was popular, for instance, in 1950s it is quite common and accepted these days.
-Everything depends on your age, profession, interests, hobbies and views.
-But choosing appropriate hairstyle, in spite of above mentioned facts don’t forget about your own facial features, the shape of your face and head, the strength of your hair and even your height.
+If one hairstyle was popular, for instance, in the 1950s it is quite common and accepted these days.
+Everything depends on your age, profession, interests, hobbies, and views.
+But choosing appropriate hairstyle, in spite of the above-mentioned facts don’t forget about your own facial features, the shape of your face and head, the strength of your hair, and even your height.

 Actually there is plenty of variations of men’s medium hairstyles, and each hairstyle is unique.
 It means that there are as many hairstyles as people.
 Naturally, it is impossible to describe millions of hairstyles just in one article.
 But a reasonable way out exists!
 If you look at several hairstyles, you will notice a kind of resemblance.
 It happens because in fact there are few groups of hairstyles.
 Generally, there are just three main groups among hairstyles for men: short-length, medium-length, and long-length hairstyles.
 Then each group is divided into several subgroups.
 And in the context of one group, you will find lots of variations.
 Thus, discover the main types of medium hairstyles for men.